 Savvy B2B marketers wouldn’t sink 40 hours of content production into an amazing white paper without thinking about content promotion.
 Put a mini marketing plan together for each piece of content detailing where you’ll share it, who you’ll share it with, and what your blogger outreach efforts will look like.

 As you do so, remember to include the easy wins.
 If everyone at your company shares articles on LinkedIn as they’re published, for example, you’ve just expanded your reach exponentially with minimal effort.

 Step 10.
 Generate high-quality backlinks

-Your plan should focus on earning high-quality backlinks from industry blogs and other influential publications.
+Your off-page SEO plan should be to earn high-quality backlinks from industry blogs and other influential publications.
 Find the hooks in your content that are appealing to your industry on a widespread level and perform scalable, personalized outreach to carefully-selected targets.
 Terakeet typically reaches thousands of highly targeted, credible, niche publishers, bloggers, and influencers through the use of our Chorus technology.
 Make sure you are not trying to gain third-party content placements one at a time, or you’ll likely never reach the scale needed to have a strong impact.

 Step 11.
 Configure performance tracking and reporting

 Set up a performance dashboard specifically for content-related KPIs and integrate the data into your core reporting tool.
 If you use URL parameters like /blog/my-content or guides/my-content, you can easily pull the data for your content pages only.

 Useful dashboard software includes Domo, Grow, DashThis, TapClicks, and Klipfolio.
 Or, you could set up your dashboard in Google Data Studio.